py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-For our first example, we will use a 3D model file in [glTF format](https://en.wikipedia.org/wiki/GlTF) downloaded from [TurboSquid](https://www.turbosquid.com/).
+For this example, we will use a 3D model file in [glTF format](https://en.wikipedia.org/wiki/GlTF) downloaded from [TurboSquid](https://www.turbosquid.com/).
 Our example is a
 [Strawberry](https://www.turbosquid.com/3d-models/3d-strawberry-1962030) created by the artist [minimoku](https://www.turbosquid.com/Search/Artists/minimoku).

 This model format can contain embedded texture images.
 Trimesh stores this texture information in a [TextureVisuals](https://trimesh.org/trimesh.visual.texture.html#trimesh.visual.texture.TextureVisuals) object.
 The [](/reference/sketch_convert_shape) will detect this and create a `Py5Shape` object with the texture.